mariano-ramon/deskmeter/notes.md

-check weird thing of not showing the desktop where you start the dmmain script unless you move the window around
+check weird thing of not showing the workspace where you start the dmmain script unless you move the window around solve the bug of falsely counting the workspace you are on, because it counts from the last switch (once you switch it shows correctly)